emeelkaa/hw07_template/README.md

 ---

 ## Submission Requirements
-- Submit **1 PDF file** named: `{student_number}_{name}_HW07.pdf`
+- Submit a **PDF file** named: `{Sname}_{SNo}_HW07.pdf`
 - Your PDF must include:
-  - Your GitHub repository address
+  - Your GitHub repository URL
-  - Screenshot of your working directory
-  - Screenshot of your GitHub repository
-  - Screenshot of terminal for each git instruction
+  - A screenshot of showing succesfull `git commit` message
+  - A screenshot of showing succesfull `git push` message
 - **0 points** for missing PDF report

 ---

 ## Homework Policy
 - **Late penalty**: 20 points per 12 hours
-- **0 points** for anyone involved in:
+- Any form of cheating will result in 0 points for all parties involved, including:
-  - Copying from a fellow student
+  - Copying from another student
-  - Copying from the Web
+  - Copying from the web or ChatGPT/Claude/similar AI tools
-  - Working together with a group of students on this non-group assignment
+  - Collaborating on this individual assignment